EDUCATION & REGISTRAION

 Bachelor of Science in English & Business Management, Beijing International Studies University, P.R.China

-Jane’s therapeutic approach is firmly rooted in evidence-based practices, integrating modalities such as Eye Movement Desensitisation and Reprocessing (EMDR), Acceptance and Commitment Therapy (ACT), Cognitive Behavioural Therapy (CBT), and Internal Family Systems Therapy (IFS).
+Jane integrates evidence-based approaches including Eye Movement Desensitisation and Reprocessing (EMDR), Acceptance and Commitment Therapy (ACT), and Internal Family Systems (IFS), tailoring treatment to each person’s needs.

 EMDR